grafana-toolbox/grafana-import/CONTRIBUTING.md

 # Contributing

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Contributions are welcome, and they are greatly appreciated.
+Every little helps, and credit will always be given.

 You can contribute in many ways: